nbelyh/svgpublish-web/docs/USER_MANUAL.md

 3. **Performance**: Test with your actual file sizes and user base
 4. **Mobile**: Test on mobile devices and consider disabling complex features for touch devices
 5. **Accessibility**: Ensure your Visio diagrams include appropriate alt text and descriptions

-### Support and Resources

-- **Feature Requests**: Submit issues and feature requests through the project's issue tracker
-- **Documentation**: Refer to the SVG Publish documentation for Visio export settings
-- **Community**: Join discussions with other users for tips and best practices

 ---